-Average Score Area for Improvement: average = less than 3.0 Good Progress: average = 3.0-3.9 Strength Area: average = 4.0 or more What is an area of particular strength with respond your success? ling to misbehavior?
-What has contributed to 2.
-What would you identify as areas for improvement ?
-3. Prioritize these areas for improvement in order of i most importance to you.
-4. For your most important area, create a self-improve Resources section of the Assessment Tool for specific components of responding to misbehavior.
-5. Create self-improvement plans for your other prior ity areas.
+Average Score \\\\\ Area for improvement: average = less than 3.0 Good progress: average = 3.0-3.9 Strength Area: average = 4.0 or more 1.
+What is an area of particular strength with responding to misbehavior?
+What has contributed to your success?
+2. What would you identify as areas for improvement?
+3. Prioritize these areas for improvement in order of most importance to you.
+4. For your most important area, create a SMART goal.
+See suggestions in the following Strategies and Resources section for specific ideas about ways to work on one or more components of responding to misbehavior.
+5. Create SMART goals for your other priority areas.
 6. When will you assess this practice again?